Cue-Graphics/gpio-6i6o/README.md

 Note: Both PoE and power cable can be attached to the machine at the same time.

+Note: for studio environments, a XLR RJ45 connector (eg Neutrik) is prefered over standards UTP cable.

 ### Ethernet to GPO

+6 3-pin male XLR are provided on the device to connect to.
+Pin 2 and 3 are connected (industry best practice).

 ### GPI to Ethernet

+6 3-pin female XLR are provided on the device to connect to.
+Pin 2 and 3 are connected (industry best practice).